gelliravi/django-starter-box/README.md

    For example, a minified and gzipped CSS file will be at "s3.amazonaws.com/<your-bucket>/static/<version>/css/main.min.gz.css"

+4. Do a `./manage.py cdn_done` to mark the current version as completely uploaded.
+   If there is an error, DO NOT perform `cdn_done`.
+You should just simply retry step 3.

-4. Clean up old versions in S3 and the local disk by doing `./manage.py cdn_clean`.
+5. **Not implemented yet** Clean up old versions in S3 by doing `./manage.py cdn_clean`.
    Only the 3 most
    recent versions will be kept.
 (Just in case clients still use old versions if they don't refresh your web pages.)

-5. Restart your Django apps to reload new version info.
+6. Restart your Django apps to reload new version info.
    Generated HTML will then point to the new version of static files.

-6. Optional step: warm up the Cloudfront cache files by visiting your website.
+7. Optional step: warm up the Cloudfront cache files by visiting your website.
    Or you could use an automated tool to do so.
 This will cause Cloudfront to fetch the static files from your S3 bucket.

 ### How it works

-1. Your entire static files directory will be built first using the Django's `collectstatic` commmand. `cdn_deploy` will then minify, compress and gzip using your favorite tools such as `pngcrush` and then upload the resulting files to S3.
+1. Your entire static files directory will be built first using the Django's `collectstatic` commmand.
+It will use `VersionedStaticStorage` to minify, compress and gzip using your favorite tools such as `pngcrush` and then upload the resulting files to S3.

 2. It generates a unique version number such as `20131023-a4b5686` based on the current date.
+    A new `CDNVersion` object will be inserted into the database but marked as not done initially.

+3. Once the upload is complete and error-free, use `cdn_done` to mark the version as complete.
+This is needed as there is no way to know when `collectstatic` is done, other than to wrap `collectstatic` in a command.
+   In the future, we could implement a wrapper for `collectstatic` that auto-marks the upload as complete.

-It uses path versioning as the method of appending a query string doesn't seem to work on certain HTTP proxies.
+4.  `djcdn` uses path versioning as the method of appending a query string doesn't seem to work on certain HTTP proxies.
 The entire static files directory is simply treated as a new version even if only some files have changed since the last version.
 This is for